-Welcome to Carroll Class (Year 3)
+Welcome to Year 3 Carroll Class

 All about Year 3

-Year 3 is a transition year as children move from Key Stage 1 to Key Stage 2.
-It is the first of the junior years.
-The children need to become more independent in their learning.
-The curriculum will be covered through a range of teaching strategies including cross-curricular and topic based projects.
+As Key Stage 2 learners, the children will be working to become more independent in their learning.
+Our curriculum will be covered through a range of dynamic teaching strategies including cross-curricular and topic based projects.
 The children have a large input into their learning and they lead the direction of topics.

 Practising times tables will reinforce your child’s numerical ability and will allow them to thrive in their learning environment.

-During year 3 we will explore a wide range of themes.
+During Year 3 we will explore a wide range of themes.
 These include:

-- The spring term focus is Extreme Earth.
+- The Spring term focus is Extreme Earth.
 We will be exploring the physical world we live in, and learning about earthquakes, volcanoes, tsunamis and other natural disasters.

-- In the summer term we will be learning about how we are ‘Keen to be Green,’ the children will be taking a journey through the Rainforest.
+- In the Summer term we will be learning about how we are ‘Keen to be Green,’ the children will be taking a journey through the Rainforest.
 They will be investigating how we can help the Rainforest and our planet by learning to: REDUCE, RE-USE and RECYCLE.

 Thank you for your continuing support.